7 minute read

 These reactions are proof that:

-- There is a steep price to pay when we forsake our values; and
+- There is a steep price to pay when you forsake your values; and

 - Your values have been there all along and cannot be taken away by anyone.
 No matter how confused you may feel, these guys are stalwarts and will never leave you.
 You can trust your values will not let you down, i.e.: you can trust yourself and that you know what is best for you.

-These emotions are also your in-built alarm system going off, alerting you when something you value is being compromised, which is an indication of where your boundaries lie.
+The emotions that get triggered when out of step with your values are your in-built alarm system going off, alerting you when something you value is being compromised, which is an indication of where your boundaries lie.

-I’ve used the example of kindness specifically because this value is common for victims of narcissistic abuse with being kind to others a natural given (also a calling card for narcissists!).
-Receiving kindness however, can often be more negotiable.
-The logic being applied here, particularly in the abusive relationship, is that to be kind means putting others before you even if this causes you damage.
+I’ve used the example of kindness specifically because this value is common for victims of narcissistic abuse with being kind to others a natural given.
+As an empath & through the effects of narcissistic abuse, receiving kindness however, often becomes more negotiable when it comes to you.

 This, right there, is evidence of your boundary being crossed and value being violated.
 This is how your values inform your boundaries.
-Whatever behavior is precipitating your response, is not on for you.
+Whatever behaviour is precipitating your response, is not OK for you.
 This is what you will not tolerate.
 This is your boundary.

 Get to know what it would look like to be living your best life with your values leading the way.
 Reflect on the boundaries you need to implement and maintain to carry out your best life.